 Conservation Actions Underway

 CMS Appendix II.
 All bird species are legally protected in the Philippines.
 Candaba Marsh has been proposed as a Ramsar Site and education material has been prepared; however, most habitat there has now been converted (D. Allen in litt.
 2012).
+It is also an Important Bird Area (IBA) (Allen et al. 2019).
 Surveys by a team from the Wild Bird Club of the Philippines (WBCP) and the Wetland Trust were conducted at Candaba in late April 2008 and March 2009, with the aim of locating the species; however, it was not recorded and the survey documented a lack of extensive suitable habitat (Round 2008, P. Round et al. in litt.
 2008).
 The species had been recorded a few days before the survey, representing the first confirmed record there for seven years.
 A mist-netting survey was carried out at Candaba and other wetland sites in March 2009 in which one individual of this species was trapped and subsequently appears to have been the first published record of moult in A. sorghophilus (Round and Allen 2010).
+No records were found at Candaba in surveys conducted in 2017, with no further records in 2019 (Allen et al. 2019).
 An expedition to Dalton Pass in October 2009 did not record the species (P. Round per Sykes 2009).
 WCBP have been working to encourage the local government of Candaba to raise awareness amongst local communities and stop the burning of vegetation (M. C. Lu per P. Round et al. in litt.
 2008).

 Text account compilers